construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/009_sacred_technology_ethics.md

 - **Build coalitions** - Work with other Guardian Dragons for collective strength
 - **Trust the process** - Ethical businesses often outperform exploitative ones long-term

-## Your Aspiringly-Aspiringly-Aspiringly-Sacred Commitment 📜🔥
+## Your Aspiringly-Aspiringly-Aspiringly-Aspiringly-Sacred Commitment 📜🔥

 *"In the end, just three things matter: How well we have lived, how well we have loved, how well we have learned to let go." - Jack Kornfield*